The little Buff Orpington chicks arrived and I’m pretty excited about this breed.

 I’ve raised them before and if memory serves me correct they’re a pretty peaceful chicken.

-I prefer raising one breed of chicken verses a variety of breeds, this way if I decide to incubate or let the hens brood I know what my available stock is for trading or selling purposes.
-I’m not a big fan of crossbreeding because of previous experiences.
+I prefer raising one breed of chicken verses a variety, this way if I decide to incubate or let the hens brood I know what my off spring will be.

 Another benefit to raising chickens is the fertilizer.
 I order my chicks online and this time I only purchased twenty-five.
 They’ll be indoors for two weeks before heading out to the mobile shelter.

-I like to use hay for the brooder bedding during this time because once it’s all mucked up I can use it in the garden.
-It’s a fantastic fertilizer and later this week I’ll share an example.
+I like to use hay for their bedding because once it’s all mucked I can use it in the garden.
+It’s a fantastic fertilizer for raised beds.

-Once the chickens head outdoors they continue to fertilizer everywhere they go leaving us with a nice lush farm, fertilized the most natural way possible.
+When these chicks head outdoors they’ll continue to fertilizer everywhere they go leaving us with a nice lush farm, fertilized the most natural way possible.

-Unfortunately my chickens are not pets so they don’t have names.
-I raise them as natural as possible for bug patrol and natural fertilizer.
+On the farm chickens are raised as natural as possible for bug patrol and natural fertilizer.

-This is incorporated free range style where they have a fenced in 4 acre farm to roam with many hiding spots and a mobile coop where they house at night and lay eggs during the day.
+This is incorporated with a free range lifestyle where they have a fenced in 4 acre farm to roam.
+Then at night they snuggle up in their mobile chicken coop.

-For me knowing where our food comes from is important; by serving fresh eggs and farm raised meat year round we feel healthier.
-I’m Curious what chicken breeds do you have and for what purpose?
+For me knowing where our food comes from is important; by serving fresh eggs and farm raised meat year round we also feel healthier.
+What chicken breed do you recommend for dual purpose?